antoniovbraz/peepers/docs/API.md

 The Peepers API provides a comprehensive interface for managing Mercado Livre product integration, OAuth authentication, and real-time webhook processing.
 All endpoints follow RESTful conventions with consistent response formats.

+**Current API Version**: v1.0.0

+**Endpoint Status Dashboard**: Visit `/api/endpoints-status` for real-time deprecation and migration information.

 ## Base URL

 - **Production**: `https://peepers.vercel.app`
 - **Development**: `http://localhost:3000`

+## 🚨 IMPORTANT: Deprecation Notice

+**Phase 3 Cleanup (Active)**: Several legacy endpoints are deprecated and will be removed by December 31, 2025.

+**Migration Required**: All clients should migrate to the unified `/api/v1/products` endpoint.

+**Benefits of Migration**:
+- ✅ Single endpoint to maintain
+- ✅ Advanced filtering and pagination
+- ✅ Better performance with caching
+- ✅ Consistent response format
+- ✅ Rate limiting and error handling

 ## Authentication